What does it mean to be Saved?

 ROMANS 13:11 And that, knowing the time, that now it is high time to awake out of sleep: for now is our salvation nearer than when we believed.

 The apostle Paul is saying that the salvation of himself and those to whom he is writing, is somehow closer now then when they first believed.
 What salvation is he seeing approaching?
 He writes in the first chapter of ROMANS that "the gospel of ChristÖis the power of GOD unto salvation to everyone who believes".
 Now he writes that his salvation is nearer than when he believed.
-Obviously the time of which he writes is the time of the resurrection.
+Obviously the time of which he writes is the time of Christ's Return.

 Even so, one can be saved every time there is a bondage or destruction to be saved from.
 At the very least, when we are born again we are saved from all that the unbeliever is destined for.
 This does not mean that later in life we will not be in need of being saved from some other calamity that might befall us.
 Over the course of our lives, we could be saved many times from different situations.
 However, only once are we ever born again.

-If you ask most Christian groups how one is born again, many will be able to quote from memory their particular formula to acquire salvation.
+If you ask most Christian groups how one is born again, many will be able to quote from memory their particular formula so as to acquire salvation.
 Most seem to utilize the following verse from Paulís epistle to the Romans.

 ROMANS 10:9 That if thou shalt confess with thy mouth the Lord Jesus, and shalt believe in thine heart that God hath raised him from the dead, thou shalt be saved.